angus-mackenzie/ASD-Notes/ASD04.md

 * Estimates might be good or bad but they should be consistent
     * Estimate features at a granularity of less than 1 day and track your performance
     * You'll begin to understand your delivery rate
-    * You'll be surprised at how predictable you cab be
+    * You'll be surprised at how predictable you can be
 * Managing expectations is about predictability
     * If people know what to expect, they're generally happy
     * If they don't they're not happy